-- Any clearance of hedgerow, tree or scrub should, where possible, be carried out in the late summer or winter months to avoid the main bird-nesting season. - The hedgerow Oak, if possible, should be retained, but root protection measures or appropriate working methods should be implemented in its proximity. - Opportunities for enhancement of the site post development include planting of native hedgerow along the east and west boundaries and planting of shrubs and trees on site that provide food for wildlife.
+Any clearance of hedgerow, tree or scrub should, where possible, be carried out in the late summer or winter months to avoid the main bird-nesting season.

+Opportunities for enhancement of the site post development include planting of native hedgerow along the east and west boundaries and planting of shrubs and trees on site that provide food for wildlife.
 Erection of bird boxes on buildings is another option.